angular/angular/docs/DEVELOPER.md

 ## Running Tests Locally

 Bazel is used as the primary tool for building and testing Angular.
-Building and testing is incremental with Bazel, and it's possible to only run tests for an individual package instead of for all packages.
+Building and testing are incremental with Bazel, and it's possible to only run tests for an individual package instead of for all packages.
 Read more about this in the [BAZEL.md](./BAZEL.md) document.